CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 which allows for newer methods of Data Persistency such as .csv to be implemented by simply creating a class which implements the DataAccessInterface with minimal effort.
-Currently, we only use the .json file extension for saving data, but this opens the door to new methods
+Currently, we only use the .json file extension for saving data, but this opens the door to new methods to be added without any hassle or affecting the rest of the program.
+In other places, the use of interfaces has ensured the potential for extension, while preventing the need and possibility of any modifications.
 #### Liskov Substitution Principle:

 #### Interface Segregation Principle: